RESPECTING YOUR PRIVACY

-We’re Revelation Church-London, a Registered Charity (no. 1120790) and Company Limited by Guarantee (no. 06266029).
-Revelation Church is also a member of the Evangelical Alliance (membership number 221868).
+We are Revelation Church-London (RCL), a Registered Charity (no. 1120790) and Company Limited by Guarantee (no. 06266029).
+Revelation Church is also a member of the Evangelical Alliance (membership number 221868) and Relational Mission.

-We may use your information to:
+Revelation Church London may use your information to:

 Process a donation that you have made, and claim gift aid on it, with your written permission.